CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 rclone copy $f allas:2000136-uniref done
 ```
-The difference between these two commands is that rclone will be able to start copying a new file, only as long as the authentication token, that was used when the command was launced, is valid.
-Thus if the total process takes longer that 3 hours the new upload processes fail and last files will not be copied to Allas.

-_a-put_ command on the other hand, utilizes the active_token process launched by the allas-conf.
-This active_token process generates a new authentication token befor the the old one has expired. a-put is able to switch to use the new token and thus it will preserve an active connection to Allas as long as the session where allas-conf is launched, stays active.

 I can now leave the session running in the background by pressing: _Ctrl-a d_.